TalentChamba/crud/README.md

 4. Add tags to posts
 5. Schedule posts for future publication

+## Testing

+This project includes unit and feature tests to ensure the functionality of various components.
+To run the tests, use the following command:
+`php artisan test --filter TagControllerTest` specific file testing

+Note: Currently, the PostControllerTest is not working as expected.
+We are actively working on fixing this issue.

 ## Contributing

 Please read the CONTRIBUTING.md file for details on our code of conduct and the process for submitting pull requests.